 DVT: While in the hospital, if the patient has a risk of DVT or a high risk medical history, the surgeon may also order anticoagulation medications.
 To prevent DVT, you should be out of bed on the first post-op day.
-You should initially ambulate with assistance.
+Because the arm is immobilized and not able to swing, your balance may be affected, so you should initially ambulate with assistance.